Tanzania volunteering in the foothills of Kilimanjaro

 Visas for Volunteers in Tanzania:

 Volunteers may participate on our projects in Tanzania for up to 90 days on a Student visa, which must be applied for prior to arrival.
-You will need a letter signed by our partner organisation stating the volunteering you will be doing, where and with who, and the duration.

 The visa costs $50